JordyMcIntyre/placeos-obsidian-quartz/content/Content/SaaS Challenges in PropTech and the Need for Mixed Revenue Models.md

 - "[[Platform]]"
 - "[[Commercial Real Estate]]"
 tags:
-- "#SaaSbusiness"
+- "#saasbusiness"
-- "#PropTech"
+- "#proptech"
-- "#RevenueStreams"
+- "#revenuestreams"
-- "#VentureCapital"
+- "#venturecapital"
-- "#CustomerPurchasing"
+- "#customerpurchasing"
-- "#CapEx"
+- "#capex"
 ---
 SaaS is a great business model when it stacks up.
 However, the challenge is deferring and collecting revenue over time, rather than getting it upfront.
 And the risk is customers can unsubscribe at any time.